-The NCCIH Clearinghouse provides information on NCCIH and complementary health approaches, including publications and searches of Federal databases of scientific and medical literature.
+The NCCIH Clearinghouse provides information on NCCIH and complementary and integrative health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.

 A service of the National Library of Medicine (NLM), PubMed® contains publication information and (in most cases) brief summaries of articles from scientific and medical journals.

 - Allen SJ, Martinez EG, Gregorio GV, et al. Probiotics for treating acute infectious diarrhoea.
 Cochrane Database of Systematic Reviews.
 2010;(11):CD003048.
-Accessed at www.thecochranelibrary.com on February 15, 2011.
+Accessed at www.thecochranelibrary.com on April 24, 2015.

 - American Academy of Microbiology.
 Probiotic Microbes: The Scientific Basis.
 Report from a colloquium held in Baltimore, MD, November 5–7, 2005.
 Washington, DC: American Academy of Microbiology; 2006.